Avnsx/Spotify-Song-Title/README.md

 # Known Bugs
 Not fixable: If you're listening to a Song right now but your Spotify client is not on the '🏠 Start' page, you'll most likely experience lag, so make sure to set a song or a playlist first, then navigate back to the Start page(top left corner), to avoid this.
+If there's anything apart from this let me know in repo > issues.

 # Dependencies:
+pywinauto

+# Additional Knowledge:
+I'm fully aware that there's an Spotify API that will exactly replicate the functionality of this code, but it requires you to run the official Spotify client, which I'm not doing, my Spotify user data is never going back to the Spotify Server, which makes it impossible for me to use their API.